Raise the Titanic!: Critical response

 Christopher Lehmann-Haupt of the New York Times Service said the book would "serve to pass a boring day", and that "if Cussler is bad at talk, he is good at ships and gadgets and storms".
 Martin Levine in Newsday held that "the book contains about 100 quite reasonably gripping pages" but that "the writing is bad, bad, bad".
 Writing in the Baltimore Sun, Robert Aptapton said the novel was "wretchedly written, absurdly plotted, peopled with characters who spout comic book lingo".

 Comics adaptation

 An adaptation of the novel was serialized as the first story in the short-lived comic strip "Best Sellers Showcase".
-The adaptation ran from August 15 to October 9 in 1977.
+The adaptation ran from August 15 to October 9, 1977.
 Depending on the newspaper, the Sunday color strip appeared in two versions.
 One version had a title box followed by two frames of story resulting in a three row episode.
 The other version did not have the title box nor the following two frames thereby resulting in a two row episode.